fizwidget/fizwidget.github.io/source/_posts/2014-07-27-function-pipelines.markdown

 return [min_extension, max_extension]
 ```

-Needless to say, this code is a bit nasty.
-Conceptually, there are four distinct steps we want to perform: list all directory entries, select the entries that correspond to files, select the smallest and largest of these files, then get their extensions.
-These stages are all intermingled in the code above.
+Conceptually, there are four distinct stages to the computation: list all directory entries, select the entries that correspond to files, select the smallest and largest of these files, and lastly, get their extensions.
+In the code above, these stages are all intermingled.
+This makes it harder to understand, and limits the reusability of the logic.

-Taking a pipelined approach with `Enumerable` methods, we can cleanly separate the stages:
+Taking a pipelined approach with `Enumerable` methods, we can cleanly separate the stages and reuse existing logic:

 ``` ruby
 Dir.entries(dir_path)